javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 fruits.age = 25; // create a property with an arbitrary name
 ```

-That's possible, because arrays are objects at base.
+That's possible, because arrays are objects at their base.
 We can add any properties to them.

 But the engine will see that we're working with the array as with a regular object.
 Array-specific optimizations are not suited for such cases and will be turned off, their benefits disappear.